Hertford and District Football League

 The Hertford and District Football League is a football competition based in England founded in 1910.
-It has a total of three divisions including the Hertford and District League Premier Division, which sits at level 13 of the English football league system and is a feeder to the Hertfordshire Senior County League.
+It has a total of three divisions including the Hertford and District League Premier Division, which is a feeder to the Hertfordshire Senior County League.

 Clubs are affiliated to several county FA's including Hertfordshire FA, Essex FA, Bedfordshire FA and the London FA.